 Staple guns and brad guns can be used for upholstery.
-They can also be used to attach materials such as insulating foils, damp proof courses and roofing felt.
-They can be used to fix lightweight boards such as MDF and plywood.
+They can also be used to attach materials such as insulating foils, damp proof courses and roofing felt, and to fix lightweight boards such as MDF and plywood.
 You can also use some brad guns to affix architrave and skirting boards.

-The jobs you can do with your staple gun will depend on the type you are using, whether it also takes brad nails and the size of nails it can be used with.
+In essence the jobs you can do with your staple gun will depend on the type of gun you are using, whether it takes brad nails, and the size of nails that can be used.